Ruby Payne-Scott: Death and legacy

 Ruby Payne-Scott died in Mortdale, on 25 May 1981, three days short of her 69th birthday.
 Towards the end of her life, Payne-Scott suffered from Alzheimer's disease.
 In 2018, the New York Times wrote a belated obituary for her, detailing how her work helped lay the foundation for a new field of science called radio astronomy.

 In 2008, CSIRO acknowledged Payne-Scott's contribution to science, and established the Payne-Scott Award, intended "for researchers returning from family-related career breaks".

 Danebank School, where she taught after her radio astronomy career, hosts an annual Ruby Payne-Scott Lecture "presented by outstanding women scientists in a variety of fields".

 In 2017, the University of Sydney inaugurated the Payne-Scott Professorial Distinctions to honour distinguished professors for their contributions to the university across all areas of leadership, teaching and research.

 In 2021, the Australian Academy of Science established the Ruby Payne-Scott Medal and Lecture for Women, to honour Australian pioneer women scientists.

 In 2025, Transport for NSW named a Parramatta River class ferry the Ruby Payne-Scott as part of a set of five honouring prominent Sydney scientists and engineers.
+A tunnel boring machine used in New South Wales excavating the Metro West is named after her.